CedarGroveStudios/CircuitPython_ColorFader/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

 A CircuitPython helper for brightness and gamma adjustment of an integer RGB color value.
+Gamma is optionally applied after the brightness calculation.
+Transparency is preserved.
+Returns an adjusted integer color value.
+To adjust a ``displayio`` palette or multiple color list, use the ``cedargrove_palettefader.PaletteFader`` class.

 Dependencies
 =============